 Values-based Education (VbE) was founded on my doctoral research thesis at Oxford University.
 The full thesis is available from here.
 To download a summary of his original research findings, click here.
 Below is an abstract from the theses.

 Does teaching values improve the quality of education in primary schools?

-This research study seeks to establish whether values education, as the embodiment of the aim, can pass on what the National Curriculum describes as enduring values and help pupils to be caring citizens capable of contributing to the development of a just society.
+This research study seeks to establish whether values education, as the embodiment of the aim, can help pupils to be caring citizens capable of contributing to the development of a just society.
 It reflects on whether values education can be an effective means for reestablishing the moral purpose of education and thereby affect the quality of education in the state sector of schooling.

 Graduation Day at Oxford University